ATA Certification Program

 When you finish a paragraph, read it over to yourself.
 Does it sound right, or does is sound awkward and stilted?
 Will changing the word order make a difference?

-Working with a handwritten translation, instead of a word processor, may call for a different way of thinking.
-For example, it’s not as easy to go back and insert qualifiers in the right place.
+If you take the handwritten examination, keep in mind that writing by hand may call for a different way of thinking.
+For example, itís not as easy to go back and insert qualifiers in the right place.
 Think your sentences through before you write.

 You will be graded on your ability to render the entire message of the original in the target language, not on your ability to rewrite or improve upon it.